-If you’ve ever taken young children to the zoo, you will know that the big animals are initially more popular than the small ones.
+If you’ve ever taken children to the zoo, you will know that the big animals tend to be more popular than the small ones.
 Elephants, rhinos, and tigers get more attention than otters, turtles, and geckos.
 And so it is with works of the flesh.

 A classic example of something that is good yet bad for you is God’s law.
-It is not sin, it is good!
+The law is not sin, it is good.
 But try to live by it and you will find yourself walking after the flesh.
-Paul said his ability to keep the righteous requirements of the law was ineffective because he tried to do so in the puny strength of his flesh (Rm 8:3).
+Because you are weak and sin is strong, you will never succeed.
 Living under self-imposed law is one of the primary ways we walk after the flesh – hence its position at the top of my list.

 20 ways to walk after the flesh

-1. Try to keep God’s law (Rm 7:9-25): Think that you have to do stuff to be blessed (Eph 1:3), that you have to perform to stay saved (Gal 2:21).
+1. Try to keep God’s law (Rom 7:9-25): Think that you have to do stuff to be blessed (Eph 1:3), or that you have to perform to stay saved (Gal 2:21).
 The old covenant is the fleshly covenant; the new covenant is the spirit covenant.